WilliamBonvini/PolimiNotes/Computing_Infrastructures/notes.md

 There are three types of virtualization:

 1. ***Para-virtualization***
-   the interface is similar but not identical to that if the underlying hardware, the guest OS can require the host to execute some instructions that would be virtualised thus making them faster; only some modified guest OS can be installed in these machines.
+   The interface is similar but not identical to that if the underlying hardware, the guest OS can require the host to execute some instructions that would be virtualized thus making them faster; only some modified guest OS can be installed in these machines.
 2. ***Full virtualization***
-   the guest OS does not need to be modified, but the hypervisor must mediate, and some hardware support is required
+   The guest OS does not need to be modified, but the hypervisor must mediate, and some hardware support is required
 3. ***Kernel-level virtualization***
-   the virtualization is at the OS level, it does not allow multiple OS to run but it can be used to support private servers, it requires some kernel level modification
+   The virtualization is at the OS level, it does not allow multiple OS to run but it can be used to support private servers, it requires some kernel level modification

+<div style="page-break-after: always;"></div>

 ### Implementing Full Virtualization